-The cost for review and consideration of RPL is \$500 per course.
-Where RPL is applied, there is an additional transcription fee of \$500 per course.
-For further details on Transfer and RPL, please see Section 3 "Transfer and Recognition of Prior Learning (RPL)."
+The cost for review and consideration of Transfer and RPL is \$500 per course.
+Where Transfer or RPL is applied, there is an additional transcription fee of \$500 per course.
+For further details on Transfer and RPL, please see Section 3 'Transfer and Recognition of Prior Learning (RPL)' of the GCNYC Catalog.